riceissa/issarice.com/wiki/emacs.md

     To clock in, I use `C-c C-x C-i` and to clock out I use `C-c C-x C-o`.

--   I have a clock with `:block today` that shows the time tracked for the current day.
+-   I have a clock table with `:block today` that shows the time tracked for the current day.
-    I update this clock with `C-c C-c`.
+    I update this table with `C-c C-c`.

 -   The whole file is tracked in [Git]().
     I have a mapping to quickly snapshot the current state of the file.